Deploy contracts onchain

 function is empty in this example.
 You can use it for setting chain-specific or dynamic variables after deployment if needed.

-contract SuperToken is ERC20, Ownable {
+contract SomeContract is ERC20, PlugBase {

 (...)